 Instead, opt for cold-pressed juices or smoothies.
 They will not only provide your body with the right nutrition and energy, but the alkaline chemistry of metabolized fruit will help detoxify and hydrate the skin from the inside out.

-Alcohol is not only toxic to the liver, kidneys, the brain, and the nervous system – organs whose optimal function affects the skin tremendously – but it also suppresses the immune system and causes body inflammation that irritates mucous membranes in the head and other parts of the body.
+Alcohol is not only toxic to the liver, kidneys, brain, and nervous system – organs whose optimal function affects the skin tremendously – but it also suppresses the immune system and causes body inflammation that irritates mucous membranes in the head and other parts of the body.
 This causes puffiness, vein leakage, and the consequent dehydration, which zaps vitality from all organs and tissues.